angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 #### Game 2

-I ship an unplayable 7 and get an interesting 6: Petal, Doomsday, Force, Force.
-Personal Tutor, Thoughtseize.I genuinely think you're supposed to keep this 6 against 8-Cast on the draw.
+I ship an unplayable 7 and get an interesting 6: Petal, Doomsday, Force, Force, Personal Tutor and Thoughtseize.
+I genuinely think you're supposed to keep this 6 against 8-Cast on the draw.
 There aren't many 5 cards hands that can get there against a deck with 4 Chalices and 8 Forces.
-This hand has a lot of live draws: a blue card is decent, Black land is fine, Dark ritual is great.
-Urza's Saga would be a beating, but it's not like an average 5-card hand has a good chance against saga + one piece of interaction.
+This hand has a lot of live draws: a blue card is decent, black land is fine, Dark Ritual is great.
+Urza's Saga would be a beating, but it's not like an average 5-card hand has a good chance against Saga + one piece of interaction.
 It's the kind of keep that makes you look like a fool if it doesn't work out, but I wasn't there to avoid looking like a fool, I wanted to give myself the best chances at winning the game.
 Keep.

-Chalice@1 is my opponent's first play, I force pitching Personal Tutor.
-My first draw step gives me a blue card, I play a petal and pass.
-Alexi plays a Seat of the Synod and passes.
-I draw....Dark Ritual!
+Chalice on 1 is my opponent's first play, I Force pitching Personal Tutor.
+My first draw step gives me a blue card, I play a Petal and pass.
+Alexi plays a :card[Seat of the Synod] and passes.
+I draw...
+Dark Ritual!
 Ritual, Doomsday, my opponent forces and I force back.
 Doomsday resolves.
-I build Delta/Edge/Oracle/Cavern/ Underground Sea.
-My opponent plays another land and passes, I play my delta and ship the turn back to him.
-He plays Thought Monitor, I untap, fetch USea and Thoughtseize.
+I build Delta/Edge/Oracle/Cavern/Underground Sea.
+My opponent plays another land and passes, I play my Delta and ship the turn back to him.
+He plays Thought Monitor, I untap, fetch Underground Sea and Thoughtseize.
 Uncounterable Thassa's Oracle gets the W on the following turn.

 Record: 7-1